nonZero/python-course-presentation/8-classes.md

 ## Method Name
 ### _name - One Underscore Prefix

+A hint of privacy

 ## Method Name
 ### name_ - One Underscore Suffix

+When using reserved words

 ## Method Name
 ### __name - Two Underscore Prefix

+Name mangling

 ```python
 class A(object):